Carine Lenders, MD, MS, ScD

 She is board certified by the American Board of Pediatrics and the American Board of Physician Nutrition Specialists.
 Dr. Lenders is also an assistant professor at Boston University School of Medicine (BUSM) and on faculty at Harvard Medical School.
 She has received several education grants and is involved in the vertical integration of nutrition at BUSM.
 She recently edited a clinical guide book on overweight and obesity with Caroline Apovian, MD, that earned an outstanding review in the Journal of the American Medical Association.
 Her current research interests include the relationship of selective dietary components and medications to weight gain and obesity-related conditions.

-Kathy Ireland, MS, RD, LDN
+Kate Donovan, MS, RD, LDN

-Clinical Dietician and Program Coordinator
+Clinical Dietitian and NFL Program Coordinator